StanislavBratchikov/StanislavBratchikov.github.io/content/_index.md

               Projects:

               * **Cell type deconvolution of cancer- associated fibroblasts in bulk RNA-seq data using machine learning methods with the goal to improve outcome prediction in cancer patients:**<br>
-                Actively contributed to the development of a project on classifying fibroblasts in various tumors' microenvironment using machine learning algorithms, which resulted in my thesis.
-Work on this project was continued and results were submitted to [AACR](https://www.aacr.org/meeting/aacr-annual-meeting-2024/).
+                - Led development of a project classifying fibroblasts in tumor microenvironments using machine learning and gene expression signatures, which resulted in my *thesis*.
+                - Presented work at OpenBio 2022.
+                - Work on this project was continued and results were submitted to [AACR 2024](https://www.aacr.org/meeting/aacr-annual-meeting-2024/).
               * **Machine learning models validation:**<br>
                 Developed a script to validate machine learning models that deconvolve sample cells' percentages based on sequencing data.
               * **Enhanced cross-team communication:**<br>